-These videos provide an introduction to kiln-glass, and a chance to sample our online education program.
+These lessons provide an introduction to kiln-glass and a chance to sample our online subscription program.

 Substances like dusts, oils and fingerprints must be removed from glass before it's fired or they may be visible in the finished work.
 In this lesson you will learn how to clean glass properly to avoid problems caused by surface contamination.

 With the proper tools and techniques even beginners can produce clean, accurate glass shapes for kilnforming projects.
 In this lesson you will learn everything you need to get started cutting sheet glass.

 Rudi Gritsch demonstrates how you can use the G-Manu Cut 1 (and Cut 2 Extension) to make quick and accurate cuts of a variety shapes and patterns.
 The savings of time and material are limitless, meaning this tool can pay for itself in the course of a few projects.